szwacz/electron-boilerplate/README.md

 Build process relies upon [gulp](https://github.com/gulpjs/gulp) task runner and [rollup](https://github.com/rollup/rollup) bundler.
 The entry-points of your code are the files `src/background.js` and `src/app.js`.
 Rollup will follow all `import` statements starting from those files and compile code of the whole dependency tree into one `.js` file for each entry point.

-You can [add more entry points as you like](https://github.com/szwacz/electron-boilerplate/blob/master/tasks/build_app.js#L16) (e.g. to split your app into modules).
+You can [add more entry points if you like](https://github.com/szwacz/electron-boilerplate/blob/master/tasks/build_app.js#L16) (e.g. to split your app into modules).

 By the way, [rollup has a lot of plugins](https://github.com/rollup/rollup/wiki/Plugins).
 You can add them in [this file](https://github.com/szwacz/electron-boilerplate/blob/master/tasks/bundle.js#L29).